TheTypoMaster/gray.net.au/posts/2008/10/13/Compiz_and_Emerald_in_Kubuntu.rst

 .. title: Compiz + Emerald in Kubuntu (Hardy 8.04)
 .. slug: Compiz_and_Emerald_in_Kubuntu
 .. date: 2008-10-13 12:08:00 UTC+10:00
-.. tags: tech,blog,James
+.. tags: tech,blog,Linux
-.. category:
+.. category: James
 .. link:

 I've seen a lot of posts about how to get `Compiz`_ and `Emerald`_ working